snipem/gt7_driver_ranking_image_recognition/README.md

 [Kudosprime](https://www.kudosprime.com) has a similar solution.
 [It's description](https://www.kudosprime.com/gt7/sport_tracker.php?id=84405) gave the idea for this script.
 But this script does not need a USB drive.
 You will only need Pythonista and the PlayStation App on your iOS device.

 The timestamp, value and max resolution of the driver rating data is stored in a CSV file in Pythonista's iCloud folder.
+You may open this folder on a Mac for working with the data.

 Gran Turismo 7 Driver Rating Tracker is not affiliated with Sony, PlayStation or Gran Turismo.